react-native-camera/react-native-camera/README.md

 ### Face Detection or Text Recognition Steps

-Face Detection is optional on iOS.
-If you want it, you are going to need to install Google Mobile Vision frameworks in your project, as mentioned in the next section.
+Face Detection/Text Recognition are optional on iOS.
+If you want them, you are going to need to install Google Mobile Vision frameworks in your project, as mentioned in the next section.

 ##### No Face Detection steps